-The International Association of Immunization Managers (IAIM) Training Scholarship Program is open to current immunization managers who hold an Immunization Manager Membership.
-Immunization managers are defined by IAIM as individuals who are responsible for managing the operation of all components of the immunization program (at either the national or sub-national level).
-This also includes those members responsible for managing any major component of the immunization program at the national level.
+The International Association of Immunization Managers (IAIM) Training Scholarship Program is open to current immunization managers and professionals who hold an Immunization Manager or Immunization Professional Membership.
 The Training Scholarship Program will provide winning applicants with opportunities to enroll in trainings, short courses and seminars.
 Training Scholarship awards are intended to target critical competencies and skill sets that immunization managers deem important in order to improve the performance of their immunization program.

 Training Scholarship awardees will have the opportunity to select courses or trainings from eligible providers which will allow them to advance their management capacity and enable them to achieve higher levels of performance.
 Training scholarships will be awarded through a competitive application process.
 Training scholarships are intended exclusively for short courses or part-time trainings which do not require immunization managers to leave their positions or duties for an extended period (defined as more than three months full-time, or more than 6 hours per week part-time.

-The program can currently award up to 18 training scholarships between 2014 and 2017.
 Expenses covered by IAIM for training scholarships include the cost of the course itself, as well as (for in-person trainings) travel, lodging and meal expenses provided in accordance with IAIM’s policies and procedures.
 The total cost of each training (including travel and accommodation for in-person trainings) should not exceed $10,000 USD.
 If the cost for the course exceeds $10,000 USD, you do have the option to co-finance the course.
 See the Frequently Asked Questions (FAQ) section below for more information.

 IAIM Training Scholarship Awards can be applied to a variety of types of programs, including both in-person and online courses.
 Providers should be accredited by an accrediting body.
 This helps the IAIM Training Scholarship Selection Committee to ensure the quality of the educational materials and curricula provided.
 The IAIM Secretariat will assist as required to verify the accreditation of a provider.